qwzJason/faceDetect/README.md

 # faceDetect
-A simple webcam face detecting script using Python and OpenCV
+A simple webcam face detecting script using Python and OpenCV.